-I’m Jez Warren and I am extremely honoured to have been asked to be Captain of this great club.
-When I joined around 8 years ago I never would have thought this possible.
+I’m John Kendall and I am extremely honoured to have been asked to be Men's Captain of this great club.
+When I joined a dozen or so years ago I never would have thought this possible.

 Playing golf on the Common brings a lot of unique things into play.
-It’s an incredibly tight course, so don’t be fooled by the length, and the greens are amongst the best in Surrey.
-We’ve also got a World class putting coach as our resident club Professional too, so if you want to improve your putting, this is the club for you!
+It’s a tight course, so don’t be fooled by the length, and the greens are amongst the best in Surrey.
+We’ve also got a world class putting coach as our resident club Professional too, so if you want to have lessons or improve your putting, this is the club for you!

-Enjoy your golf, and I hope to see you on the course or in the clubhouse!
+Enjoy your golf, I hope to see you on the course or in the clubhouse soon!

 It is both a privilege and honour to serve as Lady Captain of Wimbledon Common Golf Club for 2020.

 I became a member of Wimbledon Common on 1st April 2005, 15 years ago, when ladies were first invited to join and it has been really exciting to see the growth and success of our Ladies Section in the intervening years.
 My aim over the next 12 months is to retain existing members, attract new members, and to continue to build on this success by encouraging everyone, whatever their ability, to play on the Common, improve their golf and enjoy their game.
 There is also plenty of opportunity for those who enjoy a competition or two both internally and externally.
 We have a full programme of Ladies and Mixed Club Competitions and everyone is encouraged to participate.
 We play friendly matches against other Surrey Clubs and participate in several of the SCLGA sponsored competitions, eg. Wallis and Pearson.

 As a section, we organise a wide range of social activities including regular roll-ups on Wednesday and Friday mornings with some fun competitions thrown in.
 Once a month, we organise a roll-up on a Saturday morning for all our business ladies.